umd-lhcb/rpi.burnin/README.md

     Further improvements made by Jorge Ramirez.
 * `mux`: Preliminary voltage read-out from prototype mux boards is implemented by Rohan Rajagopalan.

 * `therm`: multisensor.py is a script that reads the output files made by the ds18b20 thermometers and runs a multithreaded process with each thread dedicated to reading and outputting the data values from one thermometer.
     Written by Jorge Ramirez, improvements from Yipeng Sun.
-* `moist`: leaksensor.py is a script that activates an alarm when the LS-2600 Leak Sensor has detected a leak. **Note:** for the LS-2600 to work, both of its contacts must be submerged in the same pool of water.
+* `moist`: leaksensor.py is a script that uses the LS2600 leak sensor in order to monitor for leaks.
+If the LS2600 has both contacts in water, then the script will record this and track for how long in the variable 'leak counter'.
+Otherwise, the script does nothing. more info at the bottom of the .py file.
     Written by Jorge Ramirez, improvements from Yipeng Sun.